AdobeDocs/experience-manager-64.en/help/sites/administering/using/operations-dashboard.md

 >[!NOTE]
 >
 >To stop the maintenance task means to suspend its execution without losing track of the job already in progress.

+>[!CAUTION]
+>
+>In order to optimize the repository size you should run the version purge task frequently.
+The task should be scheduled outside of business hours when there is a limited amount of traffic.

 ## Custom Maintenance Tasks {#custom-maintenance-tasks}